CRF welcomes physicians and other health care professionals from around the globe.

 Most citizens or nationals of the countries participating in the Visa Waiver Program (VWP) are permitted to travel to the United States for business or tourism for stays of up to 90 days without a visa.
 Please check the relevant requirements with the U.S. State Department or the U.S. Department of Homeland Security.

-In order to travel without a visa on the VWP, you must have authorization through the Electronic System for Travel Authorization (ESTA).
+To travel without a visa on the VWP, you must have authorization through the Electronic System for Travel Authorization (ESTA).
 U.S. Customs and Border Protection (CBP) strongly recommends that you check your ESTA status prior to making any travel reservations or traveling to the United States.

 Exceptions To Visa Waiver Program (VWP)